ArenKDesai/Aren-s-Notes/Blender/Blender Basics.md

 ## Meshes

 ### Vertices and Edges
-- Entering edit mode on a mesh allows for vertex and edge selection
+Entering edit mode on a mesh allows for vertex and edge selection.

 ## Modifiers